RealSecondLife/GameTrace/README.md

 First, download ffmpeg from `https://www.gyan.dev/ffmpeg/builds/packages/ffmpeg-7.0.2-full_build.7z`

-Second, unzip the ffmpeg file and then copy ffmpeg.exe to the root dir.
+Second, unzip the ffmpeg file and then copy `ffmpeg.exe` to the project root dir.

-Finally, execute the following command to pack the .exe program
+Finally, execute the following command to pack the .exe program. (use `--add-binary "ffmpeg.exe;."` to pack the ffmpeg into the final .exe file)

 ```bash
 pip install pynput numpy psutil